-The LogicalTerminationPoint (LTP) object class encapsulates the termination, adaptation and OAM functions of one or more transport protocol layers.
+This section describes the object classes of the Topology Subset of the CNM.
+Relationships between these classes are described in section 4.2 below protocol layers.
 The structure of the LTP supports all transport protocols including circuit and packet forms.
 Each transport layer is represented by a LayerProtocol (LP) instance.
 The LayerProtocol instances of the LTP can be used for controlling the termination and OAM functionality of that layer.
 It can also be used for controlling the adaptation (i.e. encapsulation and/or multiplexing of client signal).
 Where the client/server relationship is fixed 1:1 and immutable, the different layers can be encapsulated in a single LTP instance.
 Where there is a n:1 relationship between client and server, the layers must be split over separate instances of LTP.